Industry East

 Hanover Street and the New Hampshire Fine Dining Question

-Manchester, New Hampshire occupies an interesting position in the American dining conversation.
-It is a mid-sized post-industrial city that, over the past decade, has developed a small but serious restaurant tier — one that sits at an unexpected distance from Boston's orbit without quite declaring independence from it.
-The question serious diners ask when they arrive on Hanover Street is whether the city can sustain the kind of collaborative, team-driven restaurant culture that distinguishes the upper tier of American fine dining.
+Industry East is a restaurant at 28 Hanover St in Manchester, New Hampshire, serving Modern American Small Plates and drawing a 4.8 Google rating from 243 reviews.
+It is a mid-sized post-industrial city that, over the past decade, has developed a small but serious restaurant tier, one that sits at an unexpected distance from Boston's orbit without quite declaring independence from it.
 Industry East, at 28 Hanover St, is one of the addresses where that question gets tested.

 What the Address Signals